teslacool/SCA/README.md

 # Getting Started
 Our method is divided into two steps:
 1. Train two language models for source language and target languae.
-2. Train NMT model with pretrained language models.
+2. Train NMT models with pretrained language models.

 ### Data prepeocessing

-Following standard fairseq data preprocessing, you will get binarized translation dataset.
+Following standard fairseq data preprocessing, you will get binarized translation datasets.

-After that, you can copy dataset for language modeling in order to get **the same vocabulary** as NMT.
+After that, you can copy datasets for language modeling in order to get **the same vocabulary** as NMT.

-**I have to shift a sentence twice in decoder input, so the shortest sentence length after bpe should not be less than 2.**
+**Because I have to shift a sentence twice in decoder input, so the shortest sentence length after bpe should be no less than 2.**
 ```
 src=en
 tgt=ru